-This course provides an introduction to the unity and diversity of life from the molecular to the community level from an evolutionary perspective.
+Biology Teacher: Josie Ammerman This course provides an introduction to the unity and diversity of life from the molecular to the community level from an evolutionary perspective.
 It focuses on the interrelationship between the structure and function of living things along with an exploration of the effects of human interaction with the natural environment.
 This course provides students an opportunity to develop an appreciation for how the scientific process works, particularly how hypotheses and theories are developed and how conclusions are made, and an awareness of what is "known" is under continual revision.
 It will provide an introduction to laboratory skills, including experimental design, data collection and analysis, and interpretations of results.

-Physics Teacher: John Gaalaas

-This introduction to physics serves as a bridge between Middle Years sciences and Diploma Program physics.
+Physics Teacher: John Gaalaas This introduction to physics serves as a bridge between Middle Years sciences and Diploma Program physics.
 We study an introduction to Kinematics, Forces and Newton's Laws, Work, Energy & Power, and Momentum.
 Conservation Laws form an overarching theme and provide a basis for a mathematical treatment of simple physical situations.
 Hands-on investigations feature a combination of children's toys and sports objects as well as modern electronic sensors and computer interfaces.
 Physics 10 Standard will help students to develop math and problem solving skills that are crucial for the DP Physics course in grades 11 and 12.
 Students in Physics 10 will be prepared to enter DP Physics at the Standard Level.

-DP Chemistry 11 SL or HL Teacher: Therese Francomb

-DP Chemistry is an experimental science that combines academic study with the acquisition of practical and investigative skills.
+DP Chemistry 11 SL or HL Teacher: Therese Francomb DP Chemistry is an experimental science that combines academic study with the acquisition of practical and investigative skills.
 Emphasizing critical thinking, students explore the relationships between theory, practical application, and real-world scenarios.
 Overall, the two-year course is structured around two organizing topics: structure and reactivity.
 Students will investigate the idea that structure determines reactivity, which in turn transforms structure.
-11th grade focuses on the structure of matter in the first three units and finishes with an introduction to reactivity through the analysis of energy in reactions.
 Throughout the year, students investigate qualitative aspects of matter as well as apply mathematical formulas to determine quantitative results.
 Higher level (HL) and standard level (SL) are integrated throughout the year but differ by the recommended teaching hours, depth of the material, required study, and complexity of laboratory investigations.
-After mastering the basics of the nature of matter, the Periodic table, chemical bonding, and molecular structure, students will be ready for 12th grade which focuses on chemical reactions.
+After mastering the basics of the nature of matter, chemical bonding, and molecular structure and chemical reactions, students will be ready for 12th grade which focuses on more complex structures of matter and reactions.
 Learning is periodically assessed through formative quizzes, IB-style exams, and laboratory work.